 No matter what business you’re part of, which boss you’re working for, or what tasks are given to you, you’ll have to shoulder your own expenses for events or other things related to your job from time to time for tax relief.

 However, while companies think nothing of asking their employees to do this, there may be some instances where an employer will not reimburse any expenses an employee shouldered on the job.
 Although you might think the only thing you can do if you find yourself in a similar situation is to mope and try to forget about it, there’s actually one way you can still claim these expenses: tax relief.

-4. Partial reimbursement
+Claim Partial reimbursement

 In the case of partial reimbursement, this is a type of eligible cost for tax relief that usually happens when an employer or business does not pay the entire amount.
 This can be applied for by showing the receipt of the earlier reimbursement.